 But you do want to make sure that, if restoring, you get the most correct parts possible.
 This section will help you do just that.

-Look for a good quality brand such as Bendix, Wagner or Raybestos, with a long warranty and preferably American-made as the Chinese-made rotors cannot typically be turned.
+For a replacement front rotor, look for a good quality brand such as Bendix, Wagner or Raybestos, with a long warranty and preferably American-made as the Chinese-made rotors cannot typically be turned.
 It still may be possible to get new rotors directly from the Ford dealer; they will likely be very expensive.
 Motorcraft rotors, at last check, were available at Rock Auto but be warned that they carry only a 1-year limited warranty.

 New Ford-stamped calipers may be possible to buy via the Ford dealer; however, as most calipers are remanufactured these days, it's very likely you'll find that a Ford-stamped core was used when purchasing calipers in the aftermarket or at parts stores.
 Also keep in mind that it may be cheaper to buy loaded calipers (with pads included) than purchasing the calipers and pads separately.
 Our cars used semi-metallic pads as standard equipment.